abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 >“You can join two Simple Factories using Factory Method Pattern.
 The resulting structure is called Abstract Factory and it is immensely powerful.”

+Here’s how.

+Let’s say in our nice little car example, suddenly, another parameter is introduced - location.
+Now, car manufacturing is taking place in two locations USA and UK.
+Both locations produce the same models as before, but slightly differently.

+If you do not realize the exact implication of this harmless looking new requirement, let me elaborate just how cornered we are.

+Consider our car manufacturing code as a black box.
+When we began this article, that black box had no input.
+It just produced an output - a “car”.